wecountwords/project-1/README.md

 * reading on form validating with django -- adding custom error messaging to the django form validation is not implemented in this project
   * Django docs, stackexchange
   * future aspiration will be to master this customization

+ **Design decisions**
+ Req 1 - entry page
+ * the article page and error page use the same template with a conditional to indicate if we show or not show the _page not found_ message
+ Req 2 - index page
+ * As we only have 1 app for the project, strictly speaking, an app_name in urls.py is not necessary to avoid namespace collisions across apps.
+As such, I opted not to implement this option.
+ *

 **Files run through pycodestyle:** views.py